Xx-fractale-xX/Krylov.jl/README.md

 * the operator is dense,
 * factors would consume an excessive amount of memory.

-Iterative methods are recommanded in either of the following situations:
+Iterative methods are recommended in either of the following situations:
 * the problem is sufficiently large that a factorization is not feasible or would be slower,
 * an effective preconditioner is known in cases where the problem has unfavorable spectral structure,
 * the operator can be represented efficiently as a sparse matrix,